 Basic Food, Employment, & Training (BFET) Program

-The Basic, Food, Employment, and Training is a federally funded program that is designed to help remove barriers and provide students with access to education and skills training opportunities.
+The Basic Food Employment and Training program at Clark College is a federally funded program, designed to help remove barriers and provide students with access to education and skills training opportunities.

 Students who qualify for the BFET Program may be eligible to receive: